 “Where do you start in choosing the pieces for your outfit?”
-I received this great question earlier in the month, so this week, I am sharing some of the things I take into consideration while putting together unrelated separates.
+I received this great question earlier in the month, so this week, I am sharing some of the things I consider while putting together unrelated separates.
 The proportion should always be your focus.
-Your legs can look much shorter than they are and your bust, tummy, and hips can all look larger than they are, simply by the layers you add to your base pieces.
+Your legs can look much shorter, and your bust, tummy, and hips can all look larger than they are, simply by the layers you add to your base pieces.

 The tank and pants are the same color as the shoes/boots, so there is one unbroken line from my shoulders to my feet.
-The pieces are also relatively slim fitting which gives me a good starting point.
-From here, I can add a topper and accessories to create a look that reflects my mood and fits the occasion.
+The pieces are also relatively slim-fitting, which gives me a good starting point.
+I can add a topper and accessories to create a look that reflects my mood and fits the occasion.
 Your dark base color can be any dark neutral color.
 Mine happens to be black.
 Neutral colors work well with other colors and with each other.

-The next thing to consider is the attitude.
-The red jacket was the piece I wanted to wear on this day, so I built a harmonious look to complement it.
-The IC Collection topper is a bit edgy and modern looking, so I kept that in mind when adding the other items.
+The next thing to consider is attitude.
+The red jacket was the piece I wanted to wear, so I built a harmonious look to complement it.
+The IC Collection topper is a bit edgy and modern, so I kept that in mind when adding the other items.
 The bold hammered cuff is sculptural and clean in design without adding the bulk or fussiness that some bracelets do.
 The handbag also has edgy, dramatic proportions that balance with the jacket and the boots.
 Knowing when to back off from the accessories is critical.

 I wore this look on a breezy Saturday afternoon to try out a new restaurant in town.
-We stopped at the Mountain Home Veteran’s Administration along the way to shoot these photos for you.
+We stopped at the Mountain Home Veteran’s Administration to shoot these photos for you along the way.

-The gazebo on the campus of Mountain Home is an enduring landmark for many couples.
-Mr. Mickey’s mother and father got engaged there in the 1920’s.
-Fifty years later my sister and her husband got engaged there.
+The gazebo on the Mountain Home campus is an enduring landmark for many couples.
+Mr. Mickey’s mother and father got engaged there in the 1920s.
+Fifty years later, my sister and her husband got engaged there.

 The strappy bodice tank top was from Express last summer.
-The black jeans are the straight leg Sheri Slim style from NYDJ.
-(I left them a little longer because I am mostly wearing them with brogues, loafers and other lower heeled shoes.)
-The bag is from Uno Alla Volta from last year.
+The black jeans are the straight-leg Sheri Slim style from NYDJ.
+The bag is from Uno Alla Volta from the previous year.
 The short boots are by Gianni Bini from Dillard’s a couple of years ago.
-I designed the cuff and had them made for my shopping site here.